 A business owner’s consideration is protecting both his employees and the business.
 To do this, he should make sure of the following:

-- The company can cover his business with a workers’ compensation policy.
+- The company can cover its business with a workers’ compensation policy.

 - All employees are made aware of their rights and responsibilities